voltcode/AkkaSample/README.md

 # AkkaSample
-Akka.net Cluster sample using a windows service and a web app
+Minimal Akka.net Cluster sample using a windows service and a web app